saurishkar/StickNotes-App/README.md

 # StickNotes-App
-A  Web app for your taking notes.
+A  Web app for taking notes.

 Hi There Folks !!
 I am Saurish Kar and this is a small project of creating text only notes web app.